Photon-assisted electronic and spin transport in a junction containing precessing molecular spin: Charge transport

-For higher ac-frequencies $\Omega$ we use Eq.~(\ref{eq:final_conductance}) to analyze the behavior of $G_R$ and $G_{I}$ [see Fig. \ref{fig: frequency}], where the dynamic response of the system remains predominantly inductivelike for $\mu=\epsilon_{\uparrow}-\omega_{L}=\epsilon_3$.
+For higher ac frequencies $\Omega$ we use Eq.~(\ref{eq:final_conductance}) to analyze the behavior of $G_R$ and $G_{I}$, where the dynamic response of the system remains predominantly inductive-like for $\mu=\epsilon_{\uparrow}-\omega_{L}=\epsilon_3$.
 With further increase of $\Omega$, the ac conductance $G(\Omega)$ vanishes asymptotically.
-Upon turning on the ac frequency while the system is on resonance $\mu=\epsilon_{\uparrow}-\omega_L$, the imaginary component $G_{I}$ increases quickly from 0 to a local maximum and then decreases to its minimum value for $\Omega=\omega_{L}$ [green and blue lines in Fig. \ref{fig: frequency}(b)].
-The real part $G_{R}$ decreases to a local minimum and then has a step increase towards a local maximum around $\Omega=\omega_{L}$ [green and blue lines in Fig. \ref{fig: frequency}(a)].
+Upon turning on the ac frequency, while the system is on resonance $\mu=\epsilon_{\uparrow}-\omega_L$, the imaginary component $G_{I}$ increases quickly from 0 to a local maximum and then decreases to its minimum value around $\Omega=\omega_{L}$ [green and blue lines in Fig.~\ref{fig: frequency}(b)].
+The real part $G_{R}$ decreases to a local minimum and then has a steplike increase towards a local maximum around $\Omega=\omega_{L}$ [green and blue lines in Fig. \ref{fig: frequency}(a)].
 This behavior of the dynamic conductance can be understood as follows.
-For $\mu=\epsilon_{\uparrow}-\omega_L$, at $\Omega=\omega_{L}$, besides resonant level with energy $\epsilon_{\uparrow}-\omega_{L}$, the upper resonant level with energy $\epsilon_{\uparrow}$ becomes available for photon-assisted electron transport.
+For $\mu=\epsilon_{\uparrow}-\omega_L$, at $\Omega=\omega_{L}$, besides the resonant level with quasienergy $\epsilon_{\uparrow}-\omega_{L}$, the upper level with quasienergy $\epsilon_{\uparrow}$ becomes available for photon-assisted electron transport.
 It is then distanced by the energy $\Omega$ from the chemical potential $\mu$.
-Consequently, an electron with Fermi energy equal to $\epsilon_{\uparrow}-\omega_{L}$ can absorb a photon of energy $\Omega=\omega_{L}$ and tunnel into the resonance level with energy $\epsilon_{\uparrow}$.
-This leads to an enhancement of the response functions $G_{R}$ and $G_{I}$, with features corresponding to photon- assisted tunneling processes.
-Each step increase of $G_R$ and the corresponding peak of $G_I$ in Fig. \ref{fig: frequency} are determined by the difference between the (quasi-)energy levels $\epsilon_{i}$ and the chemical potential $\mu$, viz.~$\rvert\epsilon_{i}-\mu\rvert=\Omega$.
-Thus, for $\mu=\epsilon_3$ and the set of parameters given in Fig. \ref{fig: frequency}, these steps and peaks are positioned around $\Omega/\epsilon_{0}=0.5$ and $\Omega/\epsilon_{0}=1$.
-For the larger tunnel couplings the steps in $G_R$ are broadened due to the level broadening $\Gamma$.
-We notice that the enhancement of the dynamic conductance is higher for $\Omega=\omega_L$ than at the subsequent peak.
-This is due to the fact that the frequency has to traverse one resonant peak to reach the second one.
-We need to mention that the off-diagonal conductances $G_{\xi\zeta}=-G$, where $\xi\neq\zeta$, and hence have the opposite behavior than the diagonal ones.
+Consequently, an electron with Fermi energy equal to $\epsilon_{\uparrow}-\omega_{L}$ can absorb a photon of energy $\Omega=\omega_{L}$ in the lead $\zeta$ and tunnel into the level with quasienergy $\epsilon_{\uparrow}$.
+This leads to an enhancement of the response functions $G_{R}$ and $G_{I}$, after going to a local minimum, with features corresponding to photon-assisted tunneling processes.
+Each steplike increase of $G_R$ and the corresponding dip of $G_I$ in Fig.~\ref{fig: frequency} are determined by the difference between the quasienergy levels $\epsilon_{i}$ and the chemical potential $\mu$, viz.~$\rvert\epsilon_{i}-\mu\rvert=\Omega$.
+Thus, for $\mu=\epsilon_3$ and the set of parameters given in Fig.~\ref{fig: frequency}, they are positioned around $\Omega/\epsilon_{0}=0.5$ and $\Omega/\epsilon_{0}=1$.
+For the larger tunnel couplings each steplike increase in $G_R$ is broadened due to the level broadening $\Gamma$.
+We notice that the enhancement of the dynamic conductance is higher around $\Omega=\omega_L$ than around the subsequent frequency $\Omega/\epsilon_{0}=1$.
+This is due to the fact that the frequency has to traverse one resonant peak in $G_R$, or dip in $G_I$, to reach the second one.
+We need to mention that the off-diagonal conductances $G_{\xi\zeta}=-G$, where $\xi\neq\zeta$, and hence have a behavior that opposes that of the diagonal ones.